 Warm greetings to you!

-I offer clients two highly specialized areas of clinical expertise:
+I work online exclusively with adults and offer clients two highly specialized areas of clinical expertise:

-I work with individuals or couples with the symptoms or diagnosis of Autism Spectrum, which now includes Asperger Syndrome.
+My practice is dedicated to serving individuals and couples with the symptoms or diagnosis of Autism Spectrum, which now includes Asperger Syndrome.

 I am a high intelligence specialist.